sametatabasch/Notices-Duyurular/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-[TR] Wordpress sitenizde Duyurular yayınlamanızı sağlar.
 [EN] Easy way to adding notifications in your Wordpress site

 == Description ==
-[TR]Bu  eklenti  wordpress blogunuzda duyurular yayınlamanızı  sağlıyor.Duyuruyu  yayınlarken şu ayarlamaları yapabiliyorsunuz:

-* Duyuruyu sitenize gelen herkes mi yoksa sadece Giriş  yapmış  kullanıcılar mı  görecek ?
-* Duyuru sayfanın üstünde şerit halinde mi  gözükecek yoksa Sayfanın ortasında pencere şeklinde mi ?
-* Duyuru ne zamana kadar gösterilecek?
-* Duyuru ekranda nekadar süre kalacak ?
-* Duyurunun tasarımı  nasıl olacak (4 farklı seçenek )

-Bunlara ek olarak  ziyaretci duyuruyu bir daha görmek istemediğinde gözükmesini engellemek için gösterme linkini  tıklaması yeterli.

-[EN]You can add notifications and displaying them with fancybox effect.
+You can add notifications and displaying them with fancybox effect.
 Also this plugin has this features;

 * You can set visibility of notifications.
 Displaying for everyone or only logged in users.
 * You can set easily position of notices.